World Suicide Prevention Day | Have You Had A Mental Check Up Lately?

 Encourage Healthy Ways to Cope

 • Social Support: One of the most crucial protective factors against stress is having stable and supportive relationships with even just one other person.
-Encourage your loved one to engage with their social network in a safe manner.
+Encourage your loved ones to engage with their social network in a safe way.

 • Building Mindfulness and Gratitude: Research has found that taking time to practice mindfulness, such as breathing techniques, journaling, or meditation, can help children to recognize and process emotions, build resilience, and buffer the effects of stress.
 Work with your loved one to find a supportive outlet.